Q-lumps on a Domain Wall with a Spin-Orbit Interaction: Conclusion

 \section{Conclusion}

-In this paper we considered O(3)~$\sigma$-model with an additional potential term on domain wall in 3+1--dimensional spacetime admiting solitonic solutions (Q-lumps).
+In this paper, we considered the O(3)~$\sigma$ model with an additional potential term on the domain wall in 3+1-dimensional spacetime admitting solitonic solutions (Q-lumps).
 Effects caused by spin-orbit interaction in the bulk on two-particle solutions were studied.

-Asymptotic behaviour at spatial infinity of first corrections to two-particle ansatz was found perturbatively; evolution of initially motionless configuration was numerically studied through adiabatic approximation.
-We discovered that in presence of spin-orbit interaction Q-lumps begin to interact: they grow and attract; also entanglement between internal degrees of freedom and coordinates leads to dependence on phases of configuration.
+The asymptotic behavior at spatial infinity of the first corrections to the two-particle ansatz was found perturbatively; the evolution of the initially motionless configuration was numerically studied through adiabatic approximation.
+We discovered that in the presence of spin-orbit interaction Q-lumps begin to interact: they grow and attract; also, entanglement between the internal degrees of freedom and coordinates leads to dependence on phases of the configuration.

-One important feature of Q-lumps in (2+1) discovered by Leese was that the additional term, which significantly change behaviour of the system, can be treated as just external perturbation.
-The interaction effects outlined in sect.~4 suggest that another perturbation to the action in media (in bulk) can "break" some properties of Leese's non-interacting lumps living on the (2+1) dimensional wall, and all this happens even when taking small both couplings.
+One important feature of Q-lumps in (2+1) dimensions discovered by Leese is that the additional term, which significantly changes the behavior of the system, can be treated as just external perturbation.
+The interaction effects outlined in Sec.~4 suggest that another perturbation to the action in the media (in the bulk) can "break" some properties of Leese's noninteracting lumps living on the (2+1)-dimensional wall, and all this happens even when taking both small couplings.